populse/mia_processes/docs/source/documentation/bricks/stats/spm/EstimateContrast.rst

         ex. '/home/username/data/derived_data/SPM.mat'

+- *out_dir_name*
+    Out directory name (a string, default is "stats").
+    It will be used only if the SPM.mat file is not already in "project/data/derived_data/subjectName_data" (for example, an SPM.mat file added in the database with the import or download button).
+    This directory will be created in a the folder "project/data/derived_data/subjectName_data".

+    :

+      ex. "stats"

 - *beta_images* (a list of items which are a pathlike object or string representing an existing file) Estimated regression coefficients.